royroycat/youtube9loop/readme.md

  7. [js hardcode] js/customPlayer.js, there also one `youtube-api-key` you need to fill in
  8. [optional] go to `protected/config/params.php`, `***your-email-address***@gmail.com` is your email address obviously. `default_youtube_id` is the song will be play when user have not put any youtubeid be GET parameter
  9. you will need bcmath package, for 7.0: sudo apt-get install php7.0-bcmath
  10. Access your youtube9loop site now!
- (11. Although we use composer. but the vendor package are already downloaded for you.
+ 11. (Although we use composer. but the vendor package are already downloaded for you.
 You may update composer.json for your own risk)

 ## If you are using php7
 When running the site, it will show an error in ExtendedController line 3